jumanjihouse/wormhole/README.md

 Clone this repo, then inspect and optionally modify `global.conf`.
 When you build a user box for the first time, the build script copies `global.conf` into `/etc/wormhole/global.conf`.

+### Edit duo configuration

+This step is optional.
+The default configuration **does not use Duo**.
+If you want to use Duo Security for multi-factor authentication, you must edit both `global.conf` and `login_duo.conf`.

+* When you build your first user box (see below), these two files are copied into `/etc/wormhole/`.

+* If you modify `/etc/wormhole/*.conf`, you must restart the user app container(s).

 ### Build a user box